Assumption-Lean Post-Integrated Inference with Surrogate Control Outcomes

-\paragraph{Results} The study by \citet{lalli2020high} indicates that some perturbations affect changes in gene expressions along pseudotime, potentially altering development speed.
+The study by \citet{lalli2020high} suggests that specific perturbations influence changes in gene expression along pseudotime, potentially affecting the rate of development.
 Using pseudotime as a covariate allows us to examine if perturbations explain effects beyond developmental changes; see \Cref{app:ex-real-data} for the extended background of the data.
 Biologically, we expect more signals on pseudotime states (\Cref{fig:stat-pt}) than on perturbation conditions.

 We focus on the target gene \emph{PTEN}, which is crucial in neural development and differentiation and influences other genes in a cascading manner when it is knocked down \citep{lalli2020high}.
 Examining the empirical distribution of test statistics for perturbation conditions using \GLM reveals conservative results for genes like \emph{CTNND2}, \emph{MECP2}, and \emph{MYT1L} (\Cref{fig:stat-all}).
 This suggests that \GLM without adjusting for hidden confounders leads to biased hypothesis testing. \PII corrects these biases (\Cref{fig:stat-other}, \Cref{fig:stat-PII}), and even PCA-based simple embedding estimation effectively calibrates test distributions.
 Comparing methods \RUV, \CATENC, \CATERR with \PII, we see \PII reduces distinct discoveries from 45.6\% to 38.8\% (\Cref{fig:upset}(a)), indicating more coherent outcomes with \PII.